Our Impact

 Supreme Court ruling compounds tragedy of homelessness

-On June 28, the U.S. Supreme Court ruled that cities can ban people from sleeping and otherwise surviving in public spaces, even when there is no alternative.
-This ruling opens the door to arresting people experiencing homelessness because they have nowhere else to go.
+On June 28, 2024, the U.S. Supreme Court ruled that cities can ban people from sleeping and otherwise surviving in public spaces, even when there is no alternative.
+This ruling opened the door to arresting people experiencing homelessness because they have nowhere else to go.

-Worse, it comes as Florida implements the “Unauthorized Public Camping and Public Sleeping” passed by the Legislature, which subjects counties to lawsuits if they “allow” public sleeping rather than establishing state-sanctioned camps where everyone who is unsheltered must live.
-This is both dangerous and ineffective.
+Worse, it came as Florida implemented the “Unauthorized Public Camping and Public Sleeping” passed by the Legislature, which subjects counties to lawsuits if they “allow” public sleeping rather than establishing state-sanctioned camps where everyone who is unsheltered must live.
+This is both dangerous and wasteful of taxpayer money, and it does nothing to resolve homelessness.

 For the full statement on the impact of this ruling and this law, click here.